Union Pacific Railroad Omaha Shops Facility: About

 The shops were equipped for the complete overhaul and repair of all railroad equipment.
 The General Sherman, also known as Engine Number 1, arrived from St. Louis, Missouri in 1865.
 The Great Flood of 1881 covered the entire facility with dirt, and later sand pumped from the Missouri River bed.
 In 1905 William R. McKeen, Jr. invented the track motorcar there, later forming the McKeen Motor Car Company on the site at the insistence of UP head E. H. Harriman.

 Closure

 In 1994 the City of Omaha asked the Union Pacific and several other properties on the Omaha Riverfront about voluntarily cleaning up their properties, as part of a greater riverfront revitalization effort.
 The Environmental Protection Agency issued an Administrative Order on Consent to the UP in 2000, which required the railroad to investigate and clean up releases of hazardous wastes on the site.
 The Union Pacific facility then entered the Nebraska Voluntary Cleanup Program, effectively closing the facility forever.

-Today the site is the location of CenturyLink Center.
+Since 2003, the site has been the location of CenturyLink Center.